 Esperanto had a window of opportunity during the early consolidation phase of the NWO, because ease of learning started to become a selling point.
 However, the Esperantists in the Globalist movement tended towards the movement's anti-capitalist wing, for reasons that are not completely clear.
 During the early internecine purges after the establishment of the NWO, where the anti-capitalist wing was expunged, thousands of Esperantists were killed, and with them the best chance to make a pitch for Esperanto instead of Common as the global lingua franca.
 Common became increasingly mythologized in the NWO, and never faced a serious challenge again.

 The New World Order has several things they tout as accomplishments:

-- As a corollary to that, they stopped the growth of carbon dioxide levels in the atmosphere almost completely, and while global warming is expected to top out at over 3 degrees Celsius over the 20th century average, humanity is no longer driving up carbon dioxide levels and making the problem worse.
-This is a second claim to legitimacy for the NWO and a major source of their justification to attack or embargo noncompliant states like Britian - they call us ecological criminals because we synthesise liquid hydrocarbons from our remaining coal reserves (but they do not share the technologies that would eliminate this necessity).
+- As a corollary to that, they stopped the growth of carbon dioxide levels in the atmosphere almost completely, and while global warming is expected to top out at over 3 degrees Celsius over the pre-industrial average, humanity is no longer driving up carbon dioxide levels and making the problem worse.
+This is a second claim to legitimacy for the NWO and a major source of their justification to attack or embargo noncompliant states like Britain - they call us ecological criminals because we synthesise liquid hydrocarbons from our remaining coal reserves (but they do not share the technologies that would eliminate this necessity).

 - In the modern NWO, there are a lot of poor and hungry people, but at long last, hardly anyone is starving anymore, and most people have access to adequate quantities of relatively safe drinking water, especially in the cities.
 This is a third pillar of the NWO's legitimacy.